-- Review preliminary and detailed grading, servicing and structural plan(s) from a geotechnical perspective. - Review of the geotechnical aspects of the excavation contractor's shoring design, prior to construction, if applicable.
+- Review preliminary and detailed grading, servicing and structural plan(s) from a geotechnical perspective. - Review of the geotechnical aspects of the excavation contractor's shoring design, if not designed by Paterson, prior to construction.

 It is a requirement for the foundation design data provided herein to be applicable that a material testing and observation program be performed by the geotechnical consultant.
 The following aspects of the program should be performed by Paterson: